RussellMoore1987/devTool2/README.md

 ### `This Project`
-left information here for reference.
-This is a developer tools to help with open source framework.
+This is a developer tool to help with our open source framework.
+I left information here for reference.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).